ssh-mitm/ssh-mitm/doc/get_started/index.rst

 .. card:: Chapter 4 — SSH Command Execution

-   An automated script runs a non-interactive command on a production server via SSH exec.
+   Max's automated deployment script runs a non-interactive command on the web server via SSH exec.
 SSH-MITM captures the exact command string and the server response.

    :doc:`→ Session interception </user_guide/sessions>`

 .. card:: Chapter 5 — Session Mirroring

-   A network administrator opens an SSH session to a router and leaves the terminal unattended.
+   Thomas Webb opens an SSH session to the core router and leaves the terminal unattended.
 SSH-MITM exposes the session via a local mirrorshell port.
 An auditor attaches to the port and reads the device configuration while the original session remains active.

    :doc:`→ Session interception </user_guide/sessions>`

+.. card:: Chapter 6 — SSH Key Enumeration

+   An intercepted git clone reveals an internal Git platform — LogfileGit.
+User profiles list registered SSH public keys — the same keys developers use to log in to servers. ``check-publickey`` queries the SSH user validity oracle (CVE-2016-20012) for each key, mapping mmorgan's lateral movement paths across the infrastructure.

+   :doc:`→ Authentication </user_guide/authentication>`

 .. card:: To be continued...